MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-supported-config.md

 ## Other resources

-For information about Windows 10 releases see [Windows 10 - release information](https://docs.microsoft.com/en-us/windows/release-health/release-information)
+For more information about the latest Windows 10 releases, see [Windows 10 release information](/windows/release-health/release-information).